uesp/skyedit/ReadMe.txt

 Some notable lack of features in the current release are:

   - Cannot edit or view most record types yet
-  - No script compiler or syntax highlighting
+  - No editing/compiling of scripts
   - No cell view or preview windows
   - No use info display
-  - Does not update dependancies when deleting records

   Installation